boots-edu/textbook/source/original/week9.md

 __Topic: Basic Web Development__  __WebEz__

 Once we have some html\, we would like it to do something\.
-That’s where the typescript comes in\.
+That's where the typescript comes in\.

 You can create a web application without a framework\, but it can be difficult and requires a deeper knowledge of how a web browser works\.